prototypefund/reproducible-website/_docs/definition.md

 preferable to reduce this set of attributes.

 **Artifacts** would include executables, distribution packages or filesystem images.
-They would not usually include a build log or similar ancillary outputs.
+They would not usually include build logs or similar ancillary outputs.

 The reproducibility of artifacts is **verified** by bit-by-bit comparison.
 This is